idesignpbp/public-api-documentation/source/includes/_manufacturers.md

 ### Description

 This is to accept a fabric order.
+Fabric order must have a status of either `transit` or `recieve` to be accepted.
 This will create a Fabric Checkpoint, set the status of the fabric order to accepted, and also move the garment to the `Ready` order status (as long as all required fabrics have been received).
 If unsuccessful, it will return the error that was encountered.
 If successful, it will return the updated fabric order.

 ### Detail